 It’s hard to pinpoint exactly when the time is right to take your relationship to the next level, and you may wonder if it’s even a good idea to live with a partner before marriage.
 According to Los Angeles-based Psychotherapist and Relationship Expert Rhonda Richards-Smith, many couples prefer to experience living together prior to an engagement or getting married.
 “The old adage of buying cows and free milk in many cases no longer applies,” she says.
 “In fact, many couples that choose to live together go on to have perfectly healthy, loving relationships, many of which lead to marriage.”

-So, when should you move in together exactly?
-We’ve got the perfect guide for you.
+Each couple is different and has its quirks, so do what you feel is best after considering our tips.
+We’ve got the perfect guide for you so that you can be informed before you change your living situation.
 We spoke to some marriage and relationship experts about how to know when it’s time to move in together.

 Think carefully about why you want to live together in an apartment or house.
 Be sure that you are not feeling pressured to move in together—by friends, family, or even your partner.
 Also, finances shouldn’t be the primary reason.
 “Don’t make the decision to move-in together solely to save money,” notes Richards-Smith.
 “If saving money is the goal, you may want to consider a non-romantic housemate instead.”

 Don't move in together until you are both clear on what it means.
 Does moving in together mean that you both believe that you two are going to spend forever together?
 Does it mean that you will get married?
 Or is it just for fun, without consideration for the future?
 “The two of you need to have clear expectations and an understanding of why the other person wants to move in together,” Wilson says.
 “Nothing will cause problems like two people with different understandings of why they are moving in together!”